Nebula Public Library

 Description

 Aerodrag is a dominant force acting on spacecraft operating in Very Low Earth orbit (VLEO).
 Accurately measuring aerodrag is essential for precise orbit determination and orbit control, consequently, precise attitude determination, better collision avoidance, and longer life missions.
-Conventional methods for aerodrag estimation rely on GNSS measurements with simplified onboard models, which can be unreliable or inaccurate due to environmental factors, such as atmospheric disturbances or ionospheric scintillation.
-This study employes Pressure / Force sensors, Temperature Sensors, and mass spectrometers to estimate density / aerodrag.
-The activity performed simulation of the suitability of these sensors and make a proposal for future work.
+Conventional methods for aerodrag estimation rely on GPS measurements or onboard models, which can be unreliable or inaccurate due to environmental factors, such as atmospheric disturbances or ionospheric scintillation.
+This activity suggested the adoption of density sensors to directly measure atmospheric density or very closely related parameters, enabling a more robust approach for aerodrag estimation and control.
+Pressure / Force sensors (such as Piezoelectric sensors), Temperature Sensors (Pirani gauges , thermocouple), and mass spectrometers analyze the mass and abundance of gas atoms and molecules.
+Each technique offers unique advantages and disadvantages, making the selection of the most appropriate sensor dependent on specific mission requirements.
+The suitability of these sensors for VLEO applications have been assessed further and a trade-off has been made between individual and combination of these sensors to support improved drag estimation for VLEO missions.
+The activity performed simulation of the suitability of these sensors and made a proposal for future work.

 Technology Domain